norman/ambry/Guide.md

 There are two important things to note here.
 First, in the `find` block, it appears that an instance of person is yielded.
-However, this is actually an instance of {Norman::HashProxy}, which allows you to invoke model attributes either as symbols, strings, or methods.
+However, this is actually an instance of {Ambry::HashProxy}, which allows you to invoke model attributes either as symbols, strings, or methods.
 You could also have written the example these two ways: